 For one, the accelerated internet adoption, with 78% of the population now using the Internet regularly, has opened massive business opportunities.
 An estimated 13 million people across LATAM made an online transaction for the first time in 2021, and since then, fintech companies and banks have realized skyrocketing demand for digital payment technologies.

 Opening up a floodgate of opportunities for startups, many young businesses have been a big part of patching the disparities that have demonstrated themselves as the region embarks on a steep technological climb.
-In fact, according to study, the rapid growth of fintech in LATAM is actually due to the growing demand for services that traditional financial institutions have not covered.
+In fact, according to a study, the rapid growth of fintech in LATAM is actually due to the growing demand for services that traditional financial institutions have not covered.

 This is an excellent example for startups on how to generate the golden ticket of product-market fit.
-Product-market fit is an element that exists between unmet needs and value proposition.
+Product-market fit is an element that exists between unmet needs and a value proposition.
 This is the sweet spot where a company’s target customers are buying, using, and telling others about the company’s product in numbers large enough to sustain that product’s growth and profitability.

-“Startups have to show their path to profitability,” says Diego Noriega, Managing Partner at Newtopia VC, venture capital firm that is the most active in early-stage investments in Latin America.
+“Startups have to show their path to profitability,” says Diego Noriega, Managing Partner at Newtopia VC, a venture capital firm that is the most active in early-stage investments in Latin America.
 “It doesn’t always have to be immediate, but investors prefer startups that have done their homework in making their company robust and know how to scale.”

 Product-market fit puts a young company on the fast track to success, as their goods or services are inherently needed within a community or industry.
 When executed well, this can help create a market of healthy competition and by proxy, trigger massive growth in businesses across industries.
 LATAM has showcased how a lack of technological infrastructure can actually sew the seeds of innovation that help startups to achieve large-scale product-market fit.